ufz/ogs/ProcessLib/ComponentTransport/README.md

 In order to ensure the reliability of the model feature, the code implementation is tested continuously through a variety of benchmarks.
 The input files of the benchmarks related to the Component Transport Module can be found [here](https://github.com/ufz/ogs/tree/master/Tests/Data/Parabolic/ComponentTransport).
 Additionally, online documentation is available for some featured benchmarks to demonstrate the capabilities of this module.
 For example, interested readers may refer to the [1D/2D tracer test](https://www.opengeosys.org/docs/benchmarks/hydro-component/contracer/contracer/), and [1D dolomitization process in a calcite-containing porous column](https://www.opengeosys.org/docs/benchmarks/reactive-transport/calcite/) case.
 If the reader would like to know details of the input parameters, please also visit our [Doxygen page](https://doxygen.opengeosys.org/).

-Further notes for each header file and implementation file:
+List of header and implementation files:

 - CreateComponentTransportProcess.h and CreateComponentTransportProcess.cpp --- For instantiating solute transport process
 - ComponentTransportProcessData.h --- For holding the process data that is unique to the solute transport process
 - ComponentTransportProcess.h and ComponentTransportProcess.cpp --- For any process-related manipulations at the global level, e.g., process initialization, initial condition assignment, call to assemble local matrices for solving linearized PDEs, and computation of secondary variables.
 - ComponentTransportFEM.h --- For any process-related manipulations at the element level
 - CMakeLists.txt --- For building this process module
 - Tests.cmake --- For automatically running tests in the continuous integration process

 The following header files and implementation files are used to perform reactive transport simulations with using look-up table approach:

 - CreateLookupTable.cpp
 - CreateLookupTable.h
 - LookupTable.cpp